Geely-owned Volvo car sales top half a million in record 2015

-Volvo, which targets sales of 800,000 cars in the medium term as it seeks to take on German heavyweights such as Daimler's (DAIGn.DE) Mercedes-Benz and BMW (BMWG.DE), said it expected sales trends to continue to improve in 2016.
+Volvo, which targets sales of 800,000 cars in the medium term as it seeks to take on German heavyweights such as Daimler's Mercedes-Benz and BMW, said it expected sales trends to continue to improve in 2016.

 "Now, with a successful 2015 behind us, Volvo is about to enter the second phase of its global transformation," Volvo Car Group Chief Executive Hakan Samuelsson said in a statement.